 Representation matters.
 To our knowledge, this is the first time there has been an attempt to measure both the number and the demographic characteristics of perinatal support providers in the Greater Richmond Area.
 By gathering demographic characteristics of providers, including race, ethnicity, and age ranges, we’ll be able to estimate how Lactation Support Providers, Perinatal Mental Health Providers, and Doulas reflect the demographics of people giving birth in Health Planning District 15.
 This will be critical information as we work collectively to address equity and inclusion issues within the local perinatal health ecosystem.
 In addition, data on age ranges of providers may indicate future gaps due to people reaching retirement age.

 Our Outreach Team

-Five University of Richmond undergraduate students are conducting outreach to providers during the month of April, 2021.
-You can learn more about our outreach team here.
-You may may receive a phone call or email from a member of our team – please assist them by sharing any additional contacts we should reach out to in order to get as complete an accounting as possible of
+During the month of April, 2021 five University of Richmond undergraduate students conducted outreach to providers.
+You can learn more about this outreach team here.
+We have several student interns and volunteers who continued this outreach over the summer.
+You may may receive a phone call or email from a member of our team – please assist them by sharing any additional contacts we should reach out to in order to get an accurate representation of the providers in these sectors.

 How can you help?

 The more accurately we are able to identify and map the Lactation Support, Perinatal Mental Health Support, and Doula Support Providers operating in our area, the more valuable a resource we can create for parents and providers alike.
 Please share this page with your colleagues and encourage them to complete the questionnaire, which takes approximately 10 minutes to complete.